Published on in Health Tip of the Week

 Some sport-specific examples:

 - Soccer is heavy in endurance and cardio training because of the amount of running required, but sport-specific skill development is also important.
+Practice “juggling” a soccer ball alone or kicking a soccer ball around with a friend.

 - Tennis requires endurance and the ability to quickly respond to ball movements.
 Core and strength training can help, but are less important.
+Play “wall ball” alone or practice full court with a friend.

 Endurance and cardio training